NativeScript/docs/content/guide/core/file-system.md

 description: Work with the device file system
 ---

-The FileSystem module offers easy-to-use tools for working with files and folders in a computer's file system.
-It provides helpful functions for managing files, folders, paths, and separators, etc.
+File system handing with @nativescript/core provides easy-to-use APIs for working with files and folders in a device's file system like managing files, folders, paths, and separators, etc.

-## How to use the FileSytem module
+## How to work with files and folders

 ### Accessing the Documents folder

-To get the root Documents folder, call the `documents()` method on the `knownFolder` object:
+To get the root Documents folder, call the `documents()` method on `knownFolders`:

 ```ts
 import { knownFolders } from '@nativescript/core'